cbenist/Java7MatrixModule/README.md

 # Java7MatrixModule
 ## Colin Benist
-This is a Work in Progress Matrix module for Java 7.
+This is a Matrix module for Java 7.
 I recently finished  a Linear Algebra course that worked a lot with matrices.
-These are some things that i found would have been useful to have.
+These are some things that I found would have been useful to have.
+My Software Development 2 Course: ggc-itec.github.io

 ###The methods that are currently Available:
   * Matrix Addition